 If you’re really in a bad spot and need a way to pay off some of your debt quickly, you can always refinance it.
 Whether this is through a personal loan or a car title loan, there are a lot of low-risk, short-term loan options available that can relieve some of the pressure.

+You may be wondering – does refinancing a car hurt your credit.
 There are plenty of car title loans online that you can check out for quotes, so remember to make sure that you find the best offer.

 3. Build an Emergency Fund